 The App Volumes Manager – The Need to Monitor Continuously

-The VMware App Volumes Manager Server is a Windows Server system used as the Web Console for administration and configuration of App Volumes and assignment of AppStacks and writable volumes.
-App Volumes Manager is also used as a broker for the App Volumes Agents, for automated assignment of applications and writable volumes during desktop startup or user login.
+The VMware App Volumes Manager is a Windows Server used as the Web Console for administration and configuration and assignment of AppStacks and writable volumes.
+It is also used as a broker for the App Volumes Agents, for automated assignment of applications and writable volumes during desktop startup or user login.

 In environments where App Volumes is extensively used, if an AppStack could not be assigned to a user or if the user could not access the applications due to lack of storage space in the volumes, users are forced to wait till the AppStacks are made available or the storage space is increased.
 To avoid such poor user experience, it is necessary for the administrators to monitor the VMware App Volumes Manager round the clock! eG Enterprise helps administrators in this regard.